vxmpycl1t/Drag-Race-Simulator/README.md

 * Added talent show performances
 * Added basic reasoning to lipstick choices (it will have logic with the Untucked update)
 * Added new secret events

-# 03/31/2022
-* Added Choosable Chocolate Bar
-* Added quitters in a lipsync
-* Added the porkchop voting
-* Added double returns in LaLaPaRuZa and Lipsync Smackdown
-* Added late entrance to s9 Premiere
-* Added double shantays in lipsync for the crown
-* Added chocolate bar twist in lipsync for the crown and lipsync for the finale
-* Improved Teams Format (visually)
-* Improved Team Challenges.
-* Added marketing/commercial challenges
-* Added Roast/Stand Up challenges instead of just "comedy"
-* Added Choreo challenges
-* Added secret events
-* Added new formats for the track record table
-* I don't remember what else I added :(

 # Working on